Micronation: Effects of the Internet and media attention

-2010s
+2010s and popularization

 In 2010, the documentary film How to Start Your Own Country, directed by Jody Shapiro, was screened as part of the 35th Toronto International Film Festival.
 The documentary explored various micronations around the world and included an analysis of the concept of statehood, seasteading and citizenship.
 The film was inspired by Erwin Strauss' eponymous book.
 Also that same year, an intermicronational summit, PoliNation 2010, was held at Dangar Island in Sydney, Australia.
 It was organised by Judy Lattas of Macquarie University, Princess Paula of the Principality of Snake Hill and George Cruickshank of the Empire of Atlantium.
 Between 2013 and 2014, two Aboriginal Australian nations declared independence from Australia as part of the concept of Australian Aboriginal sovereignty—first the Murrawarri Republic, comprising the Muruwari, in 2013, and the Sovereign Yidindji Government, comprising the Yidindji, in 2014.
 In both cases, the declarations of independence went wholly unrecognised by the Government of Australia.

 In 2015, the first convention of the biannual MicroCon was held in Anaheim, California, United States.
 Hosted by the Republic of Molossia, several presentations were held by micronationalists regarding various topics in micronationalism.
 The Organisation de la microfrancophonie, a French intermicronational organisation, was founded in 2015.
 The organisation organised its first summit in 2016, hosted by the Principality of Aigues-Mortes.
 In 2018, the Principality of Islandia was established by two individuals aiming to build a crowdfunded micronation.
 Successfully purchasing the uninhabited Coffee Caye in the Caribbean Sea off the coast of Belize in 2019, Prime Minister of Belize John Briceño dismissed the project in 2022, calling them "stupid" and stating "We will never allow anybody to have their own country within this country [Belize] - what a stupid thing.
 If you stupid enough to pay a lot of money to buy [a] piece of land, good for you."

-2020s
+The COVID-19 pandemic and aftermath

 During the COVID-19 pandemic that began in 2020, several micronations imposed their own restrictions, mimicking countries.
 Some inactive Internet-based micronations also returned to activity as people were commanded to stay home and quarantine.
 In 2020, Netflix released the film Rose Island, based on the story of engineer Giorgio Rosa and the Republic of Rose Island.
 In 2021, academics Harry Hobbs and George Williams published Micronations and the Search for Sovereignty, a book exploring various aspects of micronationalism.
 It was published by Cambridge University Press.
 A follow-up book on micronations by Hobbs and Williams, entitled How to Rule Your Own Country: The Weird and Wonderful World of Micronations, was published in 2022 by the University of New South Wales Press.
 Also in 2022, illusionist Uri Geller purchased Lamb, an uninhabited island off the coast of Scotland and declared it independent as the Republic of Lamb.
 Geller offers citizenship, with proceeds going to Save a Child's Heart, an Israeli charity.

+In 2023, the Joseon Cybernation, a digital crypto-backed monarchy with no territory, was officially recognized by Antigua and Barbuda.